kaanyilmaz99/YFX_Lookdev_Tool/README.md

  ### How it works

- There are 3 modules which are important (the 'create_menu' module can be ignored for now).
+ There are 3 modules which are important (the 'create_menu.py' module can be ignored for now).

  The first one is the 'create_main_ui' which is basically the starting script.
 It creates a dockable window, assigns the main ui to it and then connects all the buttons.